aacom/ds-coding-challenge-tester/README.md

 1. `cd` into `ui` directory.
 2. `yarn install` to install dependencies.
 3. `yarn start` to run the app.
-4. Write e2e tests in `cypress/integration`
+4. Write e2e tests in `cypress/features`
-5. Run e2e tests with `yarn run cypress open`.
+5. Run e2e tests with `yarn cypress:open`.